Skip to main content

 4. Click Save.

-Only admin and owner roles can manage team members.
+Only admins can manage team members.
 To invite a new team member:

 1. Go to Dashboard > Team.